raygj/vault-content/use-cases/db-dynamic-creds_vault-clustered/README.md

 **fail!** Vault Token created by Performance Secondary is not valid on Primary

-- ask Vault perf secondary for DB creds managed by Primary, using token from primary
+- ask Vault Performance Secondary for DB creds managed by Primary, using token from Primary

 ```